Personal Injury Lawyer Rockville, MD

 Car Accidents

 The most common personal injury cases in the U.S. are car accidents.
-When a collision occurs, it is often because someone failed to abide by the rules of the road and was not operating the vehicle as carefully as they should have been.
+When a collision occurs, it’s often because someone failed to abide by the rules of the road and was not operating the vehicle as carefully as they should have been.
 A reckless driver can be held responsible financially for the victim’s injuries that resulted from the accident.
-Examples of damages and losses that a victim can seek from the at-fault driver include:
+Examples of damages and losses that a victim can seek from the at-fault driver include medical bills, an ambulance ride, vehicle damage, cost to replace the vehicle, loss of wages from missing work, loss of enjoyment of life, pain and suffering, and more.

 Medical Malpractice

 You might have a case against a doctor if he or she failed to provide a standard quality of care, resulting in harm to you as a patient.
-It is important to remember that a negative result from treatment does not automatically mean that an incident of medical malpractice occurred.
-If you want to learn more about whether you have grounds for a medical malpractice case, don’t hesitate to call Azari Law, LLC today to speak with a lawyer you can depend on.
+It’s important to remember that a negative result from treatment does not automatically mean that an incident of medical malpractice occurred.
+If you want to learn more about whether you have grounds for a medical malpractice case, don’t hesitate to call Azari Law, LLC today.

 Dog Bites

 Many of us love dogs, and most owners are reasonably attentive and responsible in keeping others safe from a severe bite or attack.
-However, when dog bite events do happen, the dog owners are responsible for the injuries and damages caused.
-The laws vary by state, and in some cases, the dog owner may be liable for damages even if their pet had never exhibited signs of aggression in the past.
+However, when dog bite events do happen, the pet owners should be held responsible for the resulting injuries and damages.
 Dog bites can result in significant pain, scarring, and disfigurement.
 If you or someone you love was recently bitten by a dog and sustained injuries that surpass what a first aid kit can offer, we encourage you to call us now for further guidance.

 When you visit an establishment, such as a hotel, retail store, mall, or other property, it is justifiable to expect that you are reasonably safe from hazards and harm.
 Property owners have a duty legally to ensure the premises are safe so that others do not get hurt.
 Not every injury that happens on a property is grounds for suing the property owner or related party.
 A victim does have a stronger case if their injuries required medical care, they experienced financial loss because of it, and the area was deemed especially hazardous and risky.